Espresso has become a popular beverage for people looking for a quick energy boost or a rich, flavorful cup of coffee.

 - Digestive issues: Coffee can stimulate the production of stomach acid, leading to digestive problems.

-- Anxiety and jitteriness: Consuming too much caffeine can lead to feelings of anxiety, nervousness, and agitation.
+- Anxiety and jitteriness: Consuming too much coffee can lead to feelings of anxiety, nervousness, and agitation.
 It can be especially problematic for individuals with anxiety disorders or prone to panic attacks.

-- Addiction and withdrawal: Regular caffeine consumption can lead to physical dependence and withdrawal symptoms appear such as headaches, fatigue, and irritability when caffeine consumption is reduced or discontinued.
+- Addiction and withdrawal: Espresso can be addictive for some people.
+It can cause physical dependence, resulting in withdrawal symptoms such as headaches, fatigue, and irritability when caffeine consumption is decreased or discontinued.

 The Benefits of Espresso when you drink within healthy limits